Are animals digging up your lawn?

 Some animals that enjoy making their home under the porch include raccoons, opossums, skunks, rabbits, mice, armadillos, rats, and skunks.

-Under the foundation
+Under the Foundation

 The foundation of your home attracts a different kind of critter.
 Typically, you’ll find smaller mammals that build a series of tunnels underneath the foundation.
 Chipmunks and moles are great diggers that can get underneath the foundation of your home.
 Homeowners in the states like Texas, Oklahoma, Louisiana, Arkansas, Mississippi, Georgia, and Florida can experience armadillos digging under their foundation.